Rehoming a dog or a cat

 Complete our Relinquish form and return via email to firstname.lastname@example.org.

 Attach copies of current veterinary records.
-All vaccines and Heartworm test must current and dog must be spayed or neutered.
+All vaccines and Heartworm test must be current within the last 11 months and dog must be spayed or neutered.
 Surrender requests without vet records will not be considered.

 We will not take an aggressive dog and/or a dog with a bite history.